What Is My Most Played Ukulele? (It's a Flea Soprano)

 Flea Soprano Ukulele

-As you can see the fretboard has taken a bit of a pounding over the years.
+As you can see the top has taken a bit of a pounding over the years.
 I have a Fluke too which is REALLY worn on the top, but that one was used more in jams in my local pub in my early ukulele years.
 Beer and drunken pubs tend to make for hard strumming.
 That said, whilst the Flea is less worn, it's had far more hours than the Fluke due to it's age.
 It's just not been mistreated so much!

 Flea Soprano Ukulele body wear

 One thing people often ask about these is whether the fretboard has worn.
 Well, yes it has in places on the lower frets.
-I should probably replace it, but to be honest, after nearly 10 years I am amazed at how it lasted.
+I should probably replace it, but to be honest, after 10 years I am amazed at how it lasted.
 Yes, I know there is some wear there, but to be honest, I don't find it is hampering my playing at all, so I'm still happy with it.
 The Fluke also saw the silver fret markers wear down and disappear completely - strangely on this one they seem to have survived!

 Flea Soprano Ukulele tuners